 Grand Total | 100.0% |

-Where Americans live is linked to their anxiety, with 24% of Southerners saying they are “a lot more” concerned this year compared to last year.
-Though that represents just a 10% point difference, the figure is proportionally 71% higher than their midwestern counterparts, only 14% of whom are “a lot more” concerned in 2024.
+Where Americans live is linked to their cyber safety anxiety, with 25% of Southerners saying they are “a lot more” concerned this year compared to last year.
+That's almost 80% higher than midwestern counterparts, where only 14% are “a lot more” concerned in 2024.

 Northeasterners are the least likely to see their worry subside this year, with none saying they’re worrying “way less” about cyber scams than last year.